sedos-project/organization/docs/visitor/model/gui.md

 ## Explore the Model Structure

+### Overview

-In this part, the structure of the data can be displayed graphically to build a better understanding of how the data is related.
+In this part of the GUI, the structure of the data can be displayed graphically to build a better understanding of how the data is related.

-First of all there are five different sectors:
+<ins>First of all there are five different sectors that are considered in the data:</ins>

 - mobility
 - heat